 Dave’s expeditions have taken him to remote points around the globe.
 In 2013, he and Amy completed an 11,700 mile expedition across North America by canoe, sea kayak, and dogsled.
 In 2014 he celebrated Pres.
 Teddy Roosevelt’s epic descent of the River of Doubt in the Amazon by canoeing the same river.

-Closer to home, Dave has crossed the entire width of the million-acre BWCA by canoe as well as by dogsled.
-In 2014, he and Amy paddled and sailed 2,000 miles from Ely, MN, to Washington, DC to celebrate the 50th anniversary of the Wilderness Act, and to raise awareness for protection of the BWCA.
+Closer to home, Dave has circumnavigated Lake Superior and paddled the length of the Mississippi.
+He and Amy paddled and sailed 2,000 miles from Ely, MN, to Washington, DC to celebrate the 50th anniversary of the Wilderness Act while raising awareness for protection of the BWCA.

 Dave is the Founder and Executive Director of the Wilderness Classroom Organization, a nonprofit that introduces thousands of students to the world’s wild places with interactive online learning experiences connected with his expeditions.

 When the Freemans aren’t in the Boundary Waters they live on their 35-foot sailboat, Iron Bark, which they have sailed from the Caribbean to Labrador and back over the past couple years.